microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

         3. Click Add
             > IMPORTANT: Generate a secret that does not have a trailing slash.
 Secrets that lead with a slash (ex."/","\") may cause parsing errors.

             > NOTE: Take note of the generated client secret (only displayed once).
-This will be used for your Azure Devops Service Connection in step 3.
+This will be used for your Azure DevOps Service Connection in step 3.
         4. From the App registrations service blade, select Overview.
             > NOTE: Take note of the Application (client) ID.
-This will also be used for your Azure Devops Service Connection in step 3.
+This will also be used for your Azure DevOps Service Connection in step 3.

     * Grant newly created Service Principal an Owner role to your preferred enterprise subscription.

-        This elevates the Service Principal with more permissions so that Terraform can rely on this Service Principal as an Azure user for Cobalt template deployments.
+        This elevates the Service Principal with more permissions so that Terraform can rely on this Service Principal as an Azure user for Cobalt Infrastructure Template deployments.

         1. Filter for subscriptions and navigate to the subscriptions list
         2. Either choose a subscription or create a new one (ex.
 Cobalt-Contoso-Deployments)